prjseal/CombineMediaQueries/README.md

 With this implementation you can just put a css file in the **source** folder, run the task `grunt cmq` and it will generate a file in the **destination** folder with all of the media queries grouped together.

+Before you start, you need to have grunt and grunt-cli installed.

+install grunt `npm install grunt -g`

+install grunt-cli `npm install grunt-cli -g`

 Just download the project, run `npm install` and then run `grunt cmq` or you can just double click on **run.bat** and it will run the command for you.